7 September 2023

 3. Make sure it suits you

-Make sure that each scheme you apply to is something that you definitely want to do.
-Young people are often influenced by parents, teachers and careers advisors, so it is vital that you pick something that you actually want to do.
-You will learn more if you have a genuine interest and enjoy it.
+Make sure that each scheme you apply for is something that you definitely want to do.
+Young people are often influenced by parents, teachers and careers advisors.
+So it’s vital you pick something you actually want to do.
+You’ll learn more if you have a genuine interest and enjoy it.

 4. Research, research, research!

 Research the company that you are applying to in detail, so that you can confidently answer any questions about the company itself.
 Knowing the company will impress the interviewer and show initiative; a highly valued attribute when looking to employ someone.

 Make sure that you also understand the role that you’re applying for and the responsibilities that are involved in it.
 Keeping up with current affairs by signing up to news alerts will help you better understand the company and what external factors might affect it in the future.